Spaghetti-droid/DiskUsageAnalyser/README.md

 For any given folder, creates a tree of its descendants, showing how much space is taken by each.
 This tree is saved in a file called 'output.txt' by default.

+## Usage

+See the help message for details on how to use the program

+    analyser.py -h
+    usage: analyser.py [-h] [-d DEPTH] [-m MINSIZE] [-o OUTPUTFILE] root

+    Plots disk usage in a tree plot

+    positional arguments:
+      root                  The path to the root directory whose contents should be analysed

+    options:
+      -h, --help            show this help message and exit -d DEPTH, --depth DEPTH
+                            How many levels of the tree should be displayed.
+Note that this ONLY affects the display.
+The analyser will still explore the entire folder hierarchy.
+Default: no limit.
+      -m MINSIZE, --minSize MINSIZE
+                            The minimum size in bytes that an element should have before it is displayed.
+Any child of a hidden element is also hidden.
+Default: 100000000 (100.0 MB) -o OUTPUTFILE, --outputFile OUTPUTFILE
+                            Where to save the result.
+Default: output.txt

+## Requirements and Dependencies

+Disk Usage Analyser requires python 3.12 to run.

+Disk Usage Analyser depends on several libraries, namely:
+- argparse
+- humanize
+- pathlib
+- treelib

+Be sure to install any missing ones with

+    pip install <library>

 ## Examples

 ### Example 1